modular/modular/KGEN/docs/public/programming-manual.md

 ```

 Note how the resulting length is the sum of the input vector lengths, and you can
-express that with a simple + operation.
+express that with a simple `+` operation.
 For a more complex example, take a look
-at the `SIMD.shuffle` method in the standard library: it takes two input SIMD
+at the `SIMD.shuffle()` method in the standard library: it takes two input SIMD
 values, a vector shuffle mask as a list, and returns a SIMD that matches the
 length of the shuffle mask.

 ### Powerful compile-time programming

 While simple expressions are useful, sometimes you want to write imperative
 compile-time logic with control flow.
-For example, the "isclose" function in
+For example, the `isclose()` function in
-Math.mojo uses exact equality for integers but "close" comparison for floating
+the Mojo `Math` module uses exact equality for integers but "close" comparison
-point.
-You can even do compile time recursion, e.g. here is an example "tree
+for floating-point.
+You can even do compile-time recursion.
+For instance, here
-reduction" algorithm that sums all elements of a vector recursively into a
+is an example "tree reduction" algorithm that sums all elements of a vector
-scalar:
+recursively into a scalar:

 ```mojo
 struct SIMD[type: DType, size: Int]: